Pendle Hill - Girraween

 The employment landscape in Pendle Hill - Girraween shows performance that lags behind national averages across key labour market indicators

-Pendle Hill - Girraween has a highly educated workforce with professional services well represented.
-The unemployment rate was 4.3% as of June 2025, with an estimated employment growth of 1.9% over the past year.
+Pendle Hill - Girraween has a highly educated workforce with strong professional services representation.
+The unemployment rate was 4.3% in June 2025.

 Frequently Asked Questions - Employment